datalad-handbook/book/docs/basics/101-135-history.rst

 you made in these commits that are undone will still be present in your dataset -- just not written to the history.

-The COMMIT in the command can either be a SHASUM or a reference with the HEAD pointer.
-Let's stay with the SHASUM:
+The COMMIT in the command can either be a hash or a reference with the HEAD pointer.
+Let's stay with the hash:

 .. runrecord:: _examples/DL-101-135-106
    :language: console